NOAA-GFDL/pyFMS/README.md

 ```
 1.  git clone --recursive https://github.com/NOAA-GFDL/pyFMS.git
 2.  cd pyFMS
-3.  modify ./compile.py as instructed in Section compile.py
+3.  emacs ./compile.py (see Section compile.py)
 4.  python ./compile.py
 ```

-The script `compile.py` will first compile the FMS library within the cFMS submodule directory.
-Then, `compile.py` will compile the cFMS library linking to the just compiled FMS library.
-By default, installations are located in `pyFMS/lib` directory.
+The script `compile.py` will first compile and install the FMS library within the cFMS submodule directory to `pyfms/lib/FMS`.
+Then, compile.py will compile the cFMS library linking to FMS in `pyfms/lib/FMS`.  cFMS will be installed to `pyfms/lib/cFMS`.

-Upon `import pyfms` in your program, pyFMS will automatically load the cFMS library in `pyFMS/lib`.
-If the cFMS library does not exist, or if you want to load your own installation of cFMS, the following should be set before invoking any pyFMS methods:
+Upon `import pyfms`, pyFMS will automatically load the cFMS library in `pyfms/lib/cFMS`.
+If the cFMS library does not exist, or if users want to load a diferent instance of cFMS, the following should be set in the program before invoking any pyFMS methods:

 ```
 import pyfms